MSU Extends Deadline for Online Growing Courses

-Registration is now open for the summer sessions of three self-paced courses in Michigan State University Extension’s Online College of Knowledge greenhouse series: Greenhouse and Horticultural Lighting, Biological Control for Greenhouse Growers and Floriculture Root Zone Management.
+Michigan State University Extension has extended the registration deadline for the summer sessions of three self-paced courses in its Online College of Knowledge greenhouse series: Greenhouse and Horticultural Lighting, Biological Control for Greenhouse Growers and Floriculture Root Zone Management.

 This series serves as a resource for greenhouse growers new to the industry or those who want to learn more about other areas of greenhouse crop production or pest management.

 These non-credit courses in the series are pre-recorded and registrants have three months (June 1 to Aug.
 31, 2017) to complete the course.
 Students in the course will take a pre-test and a final exam to gauge their learning on the topics.
 Registrants also can complete the optional self-assessment quizzes to engage with the material throughout the course.
 Each of the courses are $129.

 There are four scholarships for each of the three courses for those interested but do not currently have the financial means to take it.
 The cost of the course will be reduced to $39.99 for scholarship winners.
 Interested greenhouse growers should see the registration websites below for more details.

 The Greenhouse and Horticultural Lighting Course is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts about how plants respond to light quality, quantity and duration.
 It provides introductory to moderately-challenging content based on experiments performed at MSU and Purdue University.
 The units in the course cover photoperiod, photoperiodic lighting, light quality, quantity and duration, and factors that should be considered when replacing or installing new lamps.

 Register for Greenhouse and Horticultural Lighting.